BogdanKravvetz/EJAM-Application/README.txt

 - use a relational database instead of in-memory data
 - use React components instead of having everything in App.js
 - beautify the fronend
+- implement a search functionality to further sort heroes